youdie323323/starve-deobfuscator/MEMO.md

 # How to Enable Google Login

-Follow these steps to enable Google login by making the WebAssembly on-ready function asynchronous:
+Follow these steps to enable google login:

 1. Make the WebAssembly on-ready function asynchronous (async) and make on-ready call as await.